aplteam/Tatin/docs/FirstStepsWithTatin.md

 Notes:

-* There is one package that has `principal` set to 1: MarkAPL.
+* There is one package that has `principal` set to 1: `MarkAPL`.
 That's because we have explicitly asked for it
-* All other packages got installed because MarkAPL depends on them, either directly or indirectly
+* All other packages got installed because `MarkAPL` depends on them, either directly or indirectly
 * The URL points to where the packages were loaded from

 #### How does a package look like on disk?